bcherny/hack-langspec/spec/04-basic-concepts.md

 (such as having values with integer keys or case-sensitive string keys).
 Whether an HStore is a fixed-size during its whole lifetime or whether it can change size, is unspecified.
 Whether it allocates auxiliary chunks of memory or not, is unspecified.
-Whether it organizes it's contained VSlots in a linked list or some other manner is unspecified.
+Whether it organizes its contained VSlots in a linked list or some other manner is unspecified.

 An HStore’s VSlots (i.e., the VSlots contained within the HStore) point